- Aeryn's temporary death in the season 2 finale.

 - Gilina's death.
 Especially her asking Crichton, "If things had been different, could you have loved me?"
 "Yes."

 - Most of the backstories for the main characters contain this as well.

 - Crais wants revenge on Crichton for the death of his brother, because the pair were conscripted into the Peacekeeper forces, and the last words his father said to Crais was to take care of his brother.

 - D'Argo's family, due to he and his wife being Star-Crossed Lovers due to her being a Sebacean, who was murdered by her brother for marrying a Luxan, and D'Argo was subsequently framed for her death.

 - The death of Talyn!Crichton.
-Especially Aeryn bursting into tears and curing up next to his body as the screen fades to black
+Especially Aeryn bursting into tears and curling up next to his body as the screen fades to black.

 - The Villain of the Week in "Twice Shy" has the ability to take away the crew's most notable traits.
 Crichton loses his Determinator status and becomes resigned to imminent death.Crichton: [to Aeryn] You know what the worst part of this is?
 You and me.
 We never could get it together.
 Now we never will.

 - "DNA Mad Scientist" really puts Aeryn's place into perspective.
 D'Argo, Zhaan, and Rygel have a chance to go home.
 Aeryn is also certain that Crichton will eventually find a way back to Earth, too.
 An attempt to find a place of her own to live leaves her being experimented on by Namtar.
 After revealing the increasing Body Horror to Crichton, she says, "I didn't want to get left behind.
 I'm so scared."